 Creation of Accounts in Dynamic Signal using SSO

 - SSO users can be preregistered.
 This creates the account before the user logs on and allows Dynamic Signal to set categories, attributes, tags, etc. for the user.

 - If SSO users are not preregistered, an account is created in Dynamic Signal after the first SSO logon via just-in-time provisioning.
 The only SAML attributes pulled into the platform are: First Name, Last Name, Email (if required/optional), and External SSO User ID (if used as unique identifier).

-- If a platform logon user logs on using SSO (with the same email address), the logon method for that account is converted to Thereafter, the user won’t be able to use platform credentials to logon.
+- If a platform logon user logs on using SSO (with the same email address), the logon method for that account is converted to SSO.
+Thereafter, the user won’t be able to use platform credentials to logon.